Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Introduction

 In some scenarios, a central coordinator is non-existent, thus requiring the subsystems to coordinate in a distributed manner for accessing the channels.
-The channel access in such settings is often provided by implementing random medium access schemes which are incapable of taking the control performance into account, e.g., ALOHA.
+The channel access in such settings is often provided by implementing random medium access schemes, which are incapable of taking the control performance into account, e.g., ALOHA.
 However, a limited number of novel deterministic solutions have emerged for resolving contention over perfect channels showing promising results \cite{Mamduhi:2017, Farjam:2018}.
-In this paper, we also consider the efficient use of scarce communication resources for the LQG scenario by proposing a priority-based channel access scheme.
-Our proposed scheme requires no central unit for granting channel access facilitating a fully distributed implementation. \TF{This is achieved by adopting a timer-based mechanism for CoIL (TBCoIL),} which was initially proposed in \cite{Farjam:2018} for providing distributed channel access in perfect communication networks.
-We propose a variant of this mechanism which is capable of distributed channel access in settings where sensors have access to multiple wireless channels prone to independent and identically distributed (i.i.d.) packet dropouts.
-Based on the concept of CoIL, we then derive the optimal timer setup which can be implemented if the statistics of the packet dropping channels are known \emph{a priori}.
-In practice, however, data transmission happens under unknown channel conditions and packet dropouts happen according to unknown Bernoulli distributions.
-This requirement can be relaxed if the sufficient statistics of the wireless links are learned online in conjunction with our control-aware scheduling, thus leading to optimal performance over time.
+In this paper, we consider the LQG scenario and address how the scarce and unreliable communication resources can be allocated in a distributed manner by proposing a priority-based channel access scheme.
+This is achieved by adopting a variant of the timer-based mechanism for CoIL (TBCoIL), which was initially proposed in \cite{Farjam:2018} for contention resolution over ideal communication channels.
+The proposed variant of this mechanism allows for distributed channel access in settings where sensors have access to multiple wireless channels subject to independent and identically distributed (i.i.d.) packet dropouts.
+Moreover, this mechanism leads to control-aware channel access as long as the timer values are defined accordingly.
+To this end, we utilize the concept of CoIL and show that the optimal timer setup requires knowledge of the rate of packet dropouts.
+In practice, however, the sufficient statistics of the probability distributions according to which the packet dropouts happen are unknown.
+To enable implementation in such practical scenarios, we propose a method for learning the essential channel parameters online and in a control-aware manner.